 Instructions for various other operating systems and devices are available at https://wireless.dal.ca.

-If you have any difficulties, please see the front desk at Alexandra Hall.
+If you have any difficulties, please contact the Dalhousie Computer Help Desk.

-Please note: Wireless routers and other network devices are not permitted in residence.
+Please note: Wireless routers and other network devices are not permitted in residence because they interfere with the signal of the Dalhousie Wireless Network.
 Printers must have wireless printing functionality disabled at all times as they are not compatible with the university’s network.

 ResNet users are prohibited from using their computer as a server, or from extending the campus network through the use of routers, hubs, or wireless networks.